 Missed your chance to get a copy of this remarkable book?
-The e-version of “Afghanistan: A Canadian Story” is now available on Amazon.The original hard copy, still available through Chapters, has proceeds going to support the military and military families through the efforts of the RCEME Guild. (see below) In order to enjoy the book you will need to either have an up-to-date Kindle (not the simple black and white Kindles) or install an up-to-date version of the Kindle App on your PC.
+The e-version of “Afghanistan: A Canadian Story” is now available on Amazon.The original hard copy is now available through The RCEME Guild with proceeds going to support the military and military families through the efforts of the RCEME Guild. (see below) In order to enjoy the e-book you will need to either have an up-to-date Kindle (not the simple black and white Kindles) or install an up-to-date version of the Kindle App on your PC.
 Mac, tablet, or smart phone.
 Enjoy!

 An interesting story on why we had to revise and update the e-version of “Afghanistan: A Canadian Story” has been revised, updated and will soon be available as an e-book.
 The fraudulent 2002 story by Rayne Timmons (he admitted after publication that though he had been in the Army for a few years, he never served in Afghanistan) has been removed.
 He made the story up to try and convince some woman that he was a hero and worth dating.
 I can only hope he was unsuccessful.
 We used the opportunity of revision, however, to add a few real stories that were missed or came in late have been added and one has been moved to the right year.
 All in all not bad for”errors” in the print version.